About first meetings with disability professionals

 When you’re involved with several professionals or services, you might feel like you’re answering the same questions and giving the same information over and over.
-This is because of privacy regulations and confidentiality, which limit the information that can be shared between services.
+This is because of privacy regulations and confidentiality, which limit the information that can be shared across services.
 Each professional needs to have a full and accurate picture of you and your child, and you’re the best person to provide this.

 Preparing for first meetings with disability professionals

-Some preparation will help you get the most out of your first meetings with disability professionals.
-Here are some things you can do to get ready:
+Preparation will help you get the most out of your first meetings with disability professionals.
+Here are things you can do to get ready:

 - When you call to make an appointment, find out what the meeting will involve.
 Will it be about the service generally or something more specific?
 Also ask about what the professional does.

 - Ask what you should bring.
 Gather referral documents, reports and other records of your child’s medical history, development, feeding, sleeping or behaviour.
 If you have articles or other information that you’d like to talk about, bring these too.

 - Make a list of questions and topics that you want to cover in the meeting so you don’t forget anything.

 - Take along a note pad so that you can write down important points – for example, suggestions the professional might make, and things that you need to do after the meeting.

 - Give yourself plenty of time to get to the meeting so that you’re not flustered or rushed when the meeting begins.

 - Take someone with you – but let the professional know in advance that you’ll be bringing a support person.